Wittmann Patch

-The Wittmann Patch is a temporary abdominal fascia prosthesis for the planned open abdomen to ease management of cases where the abdomen cannot be closed due to abdominal compartment syndrome or because multiple further operations are planned (damage control repair [DCR]).
+The Wittmann Patch is a temporary abdominal fascia prosthesis for the planned open abdomen to ease the management of cases where the abdomen cannot be closed due to abdominal compartment syndrome or because multiple further operations are planned (damage control repair [DCR]).
 It consists of a sterile hook and a sterile loop sheet made from propylene and nylon.

 History

 The Wittmann Patch was invented by Dietmar H. Wittmann in 1987 while he was a professor of surgery at the University of Hamburg's School of Medicine in Hamburg Germany.
 Wittmann continued research on the Wittmann Patch fascia prosthesis in the Department of Surgery at the Medical College of Wisconsin.
 The fascia prosthesis became commercially available in Europe in 1992 (HIDIH-Surgical) and in the US in 2000 (Starsurgical, Inc).